jacethemagician/voguescraper/readme.md

    ```sh
    python vogue_se.py
    ```
+   - A Chrome webpage will pop up.
+Do not close the page unless the program completes or fails.

 2. **Enter the Fashion Show Season:**
    When prompted, enter the season name (e.g., `Fall 2024 Ready-to-Wear`).
+   - Pay attention to spaces and format.

+3. **Enter the Brand Name:**
+   When prompted, enter the brand name (e.g., `yohji-yamamoto`).
+   - If unsure, check the brand name on Vogue.
+The format should be lowercase letters connected with hyphens.

+4. **Choose to Scroll or Not:**
+   When prompted, enter `yes` to enable scrolling to load more images or `no` to disable scrolling.
+   - This parameter controls whether to mimic scrolling on the specific runway webpage.
+It's almost always `yes`, but in some rare scenarios, it can be `no`.
+Please try it out.

-3. **Wait for Images to Download:**
+5. **Wait for Images to Download:**
-   The script will navigate to the specified season's page, scroll to load all images, and download them into a directory named after the season.
+   The script will navigate to the specified season's page, scroll to load all images (if enabled), and download them into a directory named after the brand and season.
+   - The saved directory is named in the format of brand + season (e.g., `yohji-yamamoto_Fall 2024 Ready-to-Wear`).

 ## Troubleshooting